jariarkko/cave-outliner/doc/Design.md

 See the detailed description of the [Class ProcessorForms API](software/class_processor_forms.md).

+#### Outlineroutlineanalyzer

+This is the module inside of the Core module that performs the analysis where cave tunnels are what direction they running, where is the roof vs. floor, and so on.

+See the detailed description of the [Class OutlineAnalyzer API](software/class_outline_analyzer.md).

+#### Outlinershaperecognizer

+This is the module inside of the Core module that performs the actual analysis of inside-the-cave features such a stalactites.
+It uses an external software to do the actual generic AI processing, using a tool called Tensorflow.
+This tool is specifically trained in Cave Outliner to recognise the types of cave features that we are looking at, however, so the training data comes from Cave Outliner.

+See the detailed description of the [Class ShapeRecognizer API](software/class_shape_recognizer.md).

 ### Outlinersvg

 This module can be used to output SVG images to a file.
 For a description of what an SVG image format is, see https://www.w3schools.com/graphics/svg_intro.asp.